 Can I specify the maximum Intel® Turbo Boost Technology frequency?

-Maximum frequency for processor function can't be specified.
-Maximum frequency is automatic and dependent on working conditions.
+The maximum frequency for the processor function can't be specified.
+The maximum frequency is automatic and dependent on working conditions.

 Will Intel® Turbo Boost Technology cause system to get too hot?

 Intel® Turbo Boost Technology won't cause the system to get too hot as the core performance increases in power, temperature, and specification limits of the thermal design power (TDP).
 Sometimes, when Intel® Turbo Boost Technology is running, the system fan may run at a faster speed, which is normal when boosting the processor frequency.
 Ensure the processor is working in the power, temperature, and specification limits of the thermal design power (TDP).

 How can I tell if Intel® Turbo Boost Technology is working?
 Is there a tool to show if Intel® Turbo Boost is running in my system?

 There are several Intel-released tools or third-party tools that will help you see if the processor frequency is running at Turbo Boost frequency.
 You can also use the task manager under Performance tab.
 The base frequency is listed on the top and the current frequency is listed under Speed.